PaulDance/cargo-liner/CONTRIBUTING.md

 ## Pull Request Process

+1. Please GPG-sign your Git commits.
-1. Add as much tests as possible.
+2. Add as much tests as possible.
 Unit tests are directly in modules.
    Integration tests are in the `tests` directory.
 Add feature tests when adding new functionalities.
 Add regression tests when fixing bugs.
-2. Update the `README.md` with details of changes to the interface, this includes new environment variables, exposed CLI options, useful file locations and configuration options.
+3. Update the `README.md` with details of changes to the interface, this includes new environment variables, exposed CLI options, useful file locations and configuration options.
-3. Increase the version numbers in any examples files and the `README.md` to the new version that this Pull Request would represent.
+4. Increase the version numbers in any examples files and the `README.md` to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-4. Ensure any install or build dependencies are removed before the end of the layer when doing a Docker build, if applicable.
+5. Ensure any install or build dependencies are removed before the end of the layer when doing a Docker build, if applicable.
-5. You may merge the Pull Request in once you have the sign-off at least one other developer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+6. You may merge the Pull Request in once you have the sign-off at least one other developer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.